-We have also entered into license, partnership and option arrangements, such as with Servier, AstraZeneca and Seagen, relating to certain drug candidates and we may continue to do so in the future.
+We have also entered into license, partnership and option arrangements, such as with Servier, AstraZeneca, Seagen, Boston Pharmaceuticals and Genentech, relating to certain drug candidates and we may continue to do so in the future.
 Under some of these arrangements, the development of some of those drug candidates has been, or in the future may be, conducted wholly by such partners or third parties with which the partners contract.
 As a result, we have not been or may not be closely involved with or have any control over those development activities.
 Although some of our partners have provided information regarding those drug candidates and the related studies conducted to date, including data that is included in this Annual Report on Form 10-K, we have not received and may not receive in the future, comprehensive information regarding all of those development activities, including the raw data from certain studies that have been conducted, information regarding the design, procedural implementation and structure and information regarding the manufacture of the drug candidates used in the studies.
-Because we may have limited or no input on the development of these drug candidates, we may discover that all or certain elements of the trials and studies our partners have performed have not been, or may not in the future be, in compliance with applicable regulatory standards or have otherwise been or may be deficient, and that advancement of the development of these drug candidates and studies is not warranted.
+Because we may have limited or no input on the development of these drug candidates, we may discover that all or certain elements of the trials and studies our partners have performed have not been, or may not in the future be, in compliance with applicable regulatory standards or have otherwise been or may be deficient, and that advancement of the development of these drug candidates on the basis of those trials and studies is not warranted.

-Further, the majority of our development activities for each of our drug candidates, including our recently-completed phase 1 study with PRS-060/AZD1402 in Australia, phase 2 drug supply efforts in Australia and Europe, as well as our phase 1 study with cinrebafusp alfa in the United States and our anticipated future clinical trials, have been, are being or may in the future be conducted in or outside the United States, including in Europe or Australia.
+Further, the majority of our development activities for each of our drug candidates, including our completed phase 1 study with PRS-060/AZD1402 in Australia, phase 2a study with PRS-060/AZD1402 at multiple sites globally, our phase 1 and 2 studies with cinrebafusp alfa in the United States, as well as our phase 1/2 study for PRS-344/S095012, and our anticipated future clinical trials, have been, are being or may in the future be conducted in whole or in part outside of the United States, including in Europe, Australia or Asia.
 We may also conduct some of our future development activities in other countries or regions.
 As a result, although those studies may meet the standards of applicable foreign regulatory bodies, the structure and design of those clinical trials and preclinical studies may not meet applicable FDA requirements and also may not meet the requirements of the applicable regulatory authorities in other foreign countries in which we desire to pursue marketing approval.

-If the studies conducted by us or our partners or collaborators do not comply with applicable regulatory requirements or are otherwise not eligible for continued development in the United States, then we or our partners may be forced to conduct new studies in order to progress the development of our drug candidates.
+If the studies conducted by us or our partners or collaborators do not comply with applicable regulatory requirements or are otherwise not eligible for continued development in the United States or abroad, then we or our partners may be forced to conduct new studies in order to progress the development of our drug candidates.
 We, or our partners, may not have the funding or other resources to conduct or complete these additional studies, which would severely delay or prevent the development plans for these drug candidates and their commercialization.
 Any such deficiency and delay in the development of these drug candidates would significantly harm our business plans, product revenues and prospects.